michaelstephens/twitter/README.md

 3. Run `docker-compose build`

 ### Running the app
-`docker-compose up` - Starts the application
+`docker-compose up` - Runs the app server so you can access it at `localhost:3000` in your browser

-`docker-compose down` - Stops the application
+`docker-compose down` - Stops the app server

-### Running the app
+`docker-compose run web rake db:migrate` - Makes changes to the databases

-`rails s` - Runs the app server so you can access it at `localhost:3000` in your browser
+`docker-compose run web bundle install` - Installs new gems

-`rails c` - Runs the app console so you can interface with your code and your database
+`docker-compose run web bundle exec rails c` - Runs the app console so you can interface with your code and your database